- Search The Registry

 He received a B.A. in psychology from the University of Denver (D.U.) in 1963 and was the President of the C.O.
 Alpha Beta chapter of Pi Lambda Phi fraternity.
 While at D.U., Cross seriously questioned his religious beliefs and eventually denounced God because he couldn't explain slavery or the Holocaust.
 These revelations influenced his later work, especially the transition stage of his model (Immersion-Emersion).
 Cross worked on his master's in clinical psychology at Roosevelt University in Chicago, where he became familiar with the stages of therapy during clinical training.

 Around this time, in 1968, the Association of Black Psychologists (ABP) was founded, and its members came "to the realization that they are Black people first and psychologists second."
 After the death of Martin Luther King Jr., the Black Consciousness Movement largely influenced his formulation of the nigrescence theory.
-This theory explained the variance of identities and how this related to the fluctuation that accompanies social movements.
-During the Vietnam War, Cross became the Director of the West Side Service Center (WSSC) in Evanston, IL.
+This theory explained the variance of identities and how this related to the fluctuation accompanying social movements.
+During the Vietnam War, Cross became the West Side Service Center (WSSC) Director in Evanston, IL.
 He was in charge of creating proactive programs to engage the youth of Evanston.
 He regularly attended OBAC (Organization of Black American Culture) meetings during this time.

 Shortly after that, Hall published the results of his empirical study in 1972, later referred to as the Hall-Cross Model.
 In 1976, Cross completed doctoral studies in Psychology at Princeton University.
 Cross met Dawn Monique Jackson at Princeton's Assistant Director of Admissions at Princeton, and the two eventually married.
 Their only daughter, Tuere Binta Cross, now holds an MSW degree from NYU and is currently employed as a social worker in Denver.